PhillyDistrictAttorneysOffice/jnet/README.md

 If you are writing several random scripts that will reside in different locations, it may make sense to have a central location for your certificates and specify the details in the code of each script - but *please* do **not** save any sensitive information in git or any other version control system that you may someday share.

-### Certificate Search Path
+### Client Certificate

-The `cert/` subdirectory will be searched for both the client and server certificates and can be treated as an auto-configuration path.
+The `cert/` subdirectory, relataive to the runtime directory, will be searched (along with all subdirectories) for the client certificate.

-In order to use this:
+In order to do this:
-1. By default, the server certificates are named `ws.jnet.beta.pa.gov.crt` for the beta server and `ws.jnet.pa.gov.crt` for the production server - you should not need to rename them.
 1. Identify the runtime directory where your script will run from.
-Put the server certificate(s) in the `cert/` subdirectory of that location.
+Put the client certificate in the `cert/` subdirectory of that location.
 1. Your client certificate should be named something like `{MyOrganization}_webservice.pfx` - the important part is that it ends in `webservice.pfx`.
 If it is not, rename it with that suffix.

+If it does not make sense to put your client certificate in the `cert/` subdirectory (because, for instance, it is in a shared global location), you should set the path to the certificate in the json configuration file or set it on the jnet client object.

+### Server Certificates

+Using the server certificates is important to avoid possible man-in-the-middle attacks, but it is not strictlly required for functionality.
+If you are frustated and think it may be a server certificate issue, you can pass `server_certificate = False` into the client to disable host verification, but you should not do this in a production context.

+Python's request requires the full certificate chain to verify the endpoint, but it does not provide flexible options to incorporate these certificates.
+Therefore, for the jnet package, you have 2 options:

+#### Option 1: Create a combined certificate

-1. Put the client certificate in the same `cert/` subdirectory of the runtime directory.
+If all JNET scripts will be running from the same runtime directory, you can unzip the server certificate bundle in the `cert/` subdirectory (or any other subdirectory of your choosing).

-If you are able to do the above, you do not need to manually specify the certificates.
-If, in contrast, the certificates are kept in another location (perhaps because your IT department maintains them), you will need to point to the files manually using another approach.
+To do this:
+1. Unzip the server certificate bundle(s) for the beta and/or production jnet endpoints.
+1. Run `python bin/create_certificate_chain.py path/to/certs` (the path is not needed if it is in the `cert/` subdirectory)
+1. This will create a single file with the root, intermediate, and endpoint certificates in the same directory.
+    * If this was the `cert/` directory (or a subdirectory thereof), you're done!
+The jnet package will find it automatically.
+    * Otherwise, you will need to specify the path to the new combined file as the `server-certificate` in your json configuration file or provide the path as the `server_certificate` parmaeter to the jnet client.

+#### Option 2: Install the certificates in the python certifi bundle

+The jnet package ultimately will trust any servers whose certificaets are in the certifi bundle, and so you can install the certificates globally.
+This will make it so that none of your scripts that use the jnet package will have to manually configure the server certificates.

+To do this:
+1. Unzip the server certificate bundle(s) for the beta and/or production jnet endpoints.
+1. Run `python bin/install_certificate.py path/to/certs`
+1. If the prior command fails with a permission issue, you may need to run it with `sudo` or as an administrator.
+1. The jnet package should not verify the endpoints with the installed server certificates whenever they are run.
+You do not need to set the `server_certificate` values.

 ### Managing Configuration in a settings.json file